Hongdu GJ-11

-The Hongdu GJ-11 Sharp Sword (攻击-11 利剑 (gongji-11 lì jiàn)) is an unmanned combat aerial vehicle (UCAV) developed in the People's Republic of China for the People's Liberation Army.
+The Hongdu GJ-11 Sharp Sword (攻击-11 利剑 (gongji-11 lì jiàn)) is a loyal wingman type unmanned combat aerial vehicle (UCAV) developed in the People's Republic of China between 2009 and 2025 for the People's Liberation Army.
 It was designed by Shenyang Aircraft Design Institute (SYADI) and Hongdu Aviation Industry Group (HAIG), and is part of seven proposed models by the Aviation Industry Corporation of China (AVIC) program called "AVIC 601-S".
 The GJ-11 can perform precision strike and aerial reconnaissance missions.